Last Updated on

 - The X Factor – Ask the DJ about what he’ll do if no-one dances, he should have some strategies, do you agree with them?

 My recommendation about this category of DJ: I think this is a fair amount to pay for a Wedding DJ but still ask for references and testimonials and proof of what this DJ is claiming.

 DJ – $1600 and up – Category 4

 My recommendation about this category of DJ: I think this is way too much to spend on a wedding DJ.
 If he’s doing other things like uplighting and “extras,” then it is more understandable.
 If he’s MC’ing and engaging the crowd, then he can justify a higher price.
 But $2000+ for a basic DJ when his job is only to select good songs and press play?
 This can be done by a reasonably priced DJ in the $1200-$1500 range.
 Or better yet, if you have a larger budget get a live band and a DJ to get the best of both worlds.

 How do you ensure the band or DJ makes sure the dance floor is full?

 Don’t let this happen to you!
 Hiring professionals that can adapt and entertain a crowd will go a long way.
-I’ve created a Free Report (Downloadable PDF) that talks about the challenges of filling a dance-floor and how to avoid being embarrassed on the biggest night of your life.
+I’ve created a free report that talks about the challenges of filling a dance-floor and how to avoid being embarrassed on the biggest night of your life.
 Download it right now to your phone or computer to read whenever you have a few spare minutes.